 We’re at the start of the semester, energised and ready to tackle the next few months of assessments, exams and growing stress.
 Coming back from the break, I, personally, have great motivation for the first week, maybe the first two if I’m lucky; after which the stress starts to latch onto me.
-Earlier this year, I spoke with an internationally renowned leader in the field of Positive Psychology, Doctor Tim Sharp (a.k.a.
-Dr Happy), on how important it is to start off the semester well and look after our health (mental and physical) from the very beginning—not just when exams or assessments roll around.
+Earlier this month, I spoke with internationally renowned leader in the field of Positive Psychology, Doctor Tim Sharp (a.k.a.
+Dr Happy) on how important it is to start off the semester well and look after our health (mental and physical) from the very beginning—not just when exams or assessments roll around.

 Stress is a very normal part of our human experience, but there are a few things we can do to manage and navigate through it.

 Getting organised for the semester ahead can help to eliminate the scramble to meet deadlines, not knowing when things are due and reduce the anxiety when it comes to tackling those big assessments.
 As Dr Sharp says, “plan ahead as much as you can, prepare as well as you can [and] get help if you need to … Try not to leave things to the last minute”.